Roboy/bulletroboy/README.md

 # in a new terminal, to see current joint states
 ros2 topic echo /roboy/simulation/joint_state

-# in a new terminal, to see collisions (need to source roboy_simulation_msgs package first)
+# in a new terminal, to see collisions
-. /install/setup.bash
 ros2 topic echo /roboy/simulation/collision
 ```